 To ease reading, we refer to a rooted binary phylogenetic network (resp. rooted binary phylogenetic tree) on X simply as a phylogenetic network or network (resp. phylogenetic tree or tree).
-Furthermore, we denote the set of all phylogenetic networks on X by \mathcal{N}n and the set of all phylogenetic trees on X by \mathcal{T}n .
+Furthermore, let \mathcal{N}n denote the set of all phylogenetic networks on X and let \mathcal{T}n denote the set of all phylogenetic trees on X where n = |X|.